Accelerator Backend

 make

-NOTE: To activate a certain device, the drivers consider an environment variable called DEVICE.
-For example, DEVICE=1 ./acc_bench_trans activates the second device (at least two devices must be discovered).
+NOTE: To activate a certain device, the driver considers an environment variable called DEVICE.
+For example, DEVICE=1 ./acc_bench activates the second device (at least two devices must be discovered).
 This environment variable is implemented by the driver code and meant to work across backends, i.e., the OpenCL backend also supports ACC_OPENCL_DEVICE=1 (see Developer Guide for the OpenCL backend).

-The drivers support command line options (nrepeat, stack_size, m, n, ...).
-Command line arguments are positional but allow 0 as placeholder to refer to the default value (acc_bench_smm 0 0 5 13 5 performs the default number of repetitions with the default stacksize when running the 5x13x5-kernel).
+The driver supports command line options (nrepeat, stack_size, m, n, k, ...).
+Command line arguments are positional but allow 0 as placeholder to refer to the default value (acc_bench 0 0 5 13 5 performs the default number of repetitions with the default stacksize when running the 5x13x5-kernel).
 For example, running the tranpose benchmark may look like:

 typename (id=3): double

 For timing, comparison (host code), and validation, LIBXSMM is required.
-The drivers exercise the respective backend.
+The driver exercises the respective backend.
 For example with the CUDA backend:

 cd src/acc/cuda